opsschool/curriculum/active_directory_101.rst

 =========================

 **Active Directory** is a Directory Service created by Microsoft.
-It is included with most Windows Server operating systems.
+It is included in Windows Server operating systems since Windows 2000 Server, which was launched in 2000.

 Almost all Active Directory installations actually include several separate but related components; although the term "Active Directory"